RafalKaufman/Airline-passenger-satisfaction-R/README.md

 **Which characteristics affect airline passenger satisfaction the most?**

-Check out my R script file to find out how it went.
+In order to do that I used K-means and Decision tree algorithms.
+Check out my R script file to find out how it went :)